CyberMango/openbox_configs/README.md

 - From top corner, moving up maximizes the window size.
 - From bottom corner, moving down iconifes the window.
 - Moving to the direction outside of the monitor loops the window to the other side.
+- Moving down a maximized window will move it to the center (unmaximized).
+- Moving an unmaximized window down will iconify it.

 *This behavior is achieved in a hacky (yet successful) way by editing the window's title bar, and inspecitng it to get data about the window's position.
 If you ever find a better way to do this in openbox without basically scripting a new window manager, please